AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

     |        [PL1][10W]
     |        [PL2][10W]
     ```
- - On stock power settings during the intensive work, the processor almost always instantly thermal throttles and settles around 2.7 GHz average clock speed, 15W power consumption, and 80c temperature in longer period of use.
+ - The processor eventually downclocks and settles around 2.7 GHz average clock speed, 15W power consumption, and 80c temperature in longer period of use.

+ - Power consumption can be further cut by disabling SD card reader.
+After disabling the device, the total cpu package power consumption at idle reduced by around 0.70W down to as low as 0.55W which is very similar to Windows side.
+(Disabling touchscreen, camera, and any other unused devices at BIOS level may help as well)

   Sleep/USB